What personality types support good leadership?

 - Feelers are more people-oriented, responding more easily to people’s values.

-- Feelers recognize and acknowledge their own as well as others’ emotions and know that this is strength, not a weakness.
+- Feelers recognize and acknowledge their own as well as others’ emotions and know that this is a strength, not a weakness.

 ENTJs are more likely to analyze and apply logic with interpersonal issues, which can annoy and puzzle the feeling types.
 No matter what the problem, ENTJs need to factor in the human element in decision-making.
 They would do well to consider consulting other types for their opinions before making a decision.
 And they should take note of their own needs and feelings.